Me-Phew/simple485-remastered/README.md

     ```bash
     uv pip sync
     ```
-    > **Note on Raspberry Pi:** For use with GPIO control, ensure `RPi.GPIO` is included in your project's dependencies before the lock file is generated.
+    > **Note on Raspberry Pi (or other GPIO-capable systems):** For use with GPIO control, ensure `lgpio` is included in your project's dependencies before the lock file is generated.

 ## Core Concepts